SURUJ404/SURUJ404/README.md

 </h1>

-- 🌱 I’m currently learning *Solana & Blockchain Development *
+🌱 Currently diving into Solana and Blockchain Development

-- 💬 Ask me about **Java, Node.js, React...or anything about Computer Vision  [here](https://thedevsurujx@gmail.com)**
+💬 Happy to chat about Java, Node.js, React, or Computer Vision — always up for a good tech conversation

-- Except for Programming am a musician who loves to play anything on his hand
-- Love Indie Filmmaking scifi stories
+🎵 Musician at heart — love experimenting with any instrument I get my hands on

+🎬 Big fan of indie filmmaking and sci-fi storytelling

+🤝 Feel free to reach out for collaboration or project opportunities — always excited to build something impactful

 <br>